 Voted by Bikepacking.com as ‘Best New Trail‘ in 2015, the Capital Trail is the perfect challenge for advanced and expert mountain bikers wanting to explore the amazing trails around Edinburgh.
 It can be ridden as individual time trial or as part of the annual group start.

 The inaugural ride of the Capital Trail took place on 13/14 June 2015 as part of the Edinburgh Festival of Cycling, in 2016 the event took place on 1/2 October.
-The 2017 event will be held on 3/4 June, for more information on entries etc. please have a look at the Facebook event here.
-You can enter here.
-You can also join the free Bikepacking Scotland newsletter and join the Capital Trail Facebook Group.
+The 2017 event will be held on 3/4 June, and you can register till 28 May here.
+You can also join the free Bikepacking Scotland newsletter and the Capital Trail Facebook Group.

 Here are a few more useful links for the Capital Trail: